acmenezes/podconfig-operator/docs/design_proposal.md

 1. ***What it aims to implement:***

-This operator is intended to provide an interface for dynamic, runtime custom configurations for specific Pods and/or containers running on a Kubernetes namespace as unprivileged workloads mostly on hard multi-tenant environments.
+This operator is intended to provide an interface for dynamic, custom runtime configurations for specific Pods, containers or even specific container processes running in a Kubernetes namespace as unprivileged workloads mostly on hard multi-tenant environments.

 Some of the domains that it can reach are lower layers on Linux TPC/IP networking stack for custom network services (a.k.a.
 CNFs), short running privileged scripts or binaries, long running processes for tracing and packet analysis, Linux special capability configurations among other possible runtime configurations not provided by the Kubernetes or OpenShift Platforms.